Seddryck/Schemathief/docs/_docs/multiple-sources.md

 ---
-title: Using Multiple Sources in $TemplateNamePascalCase$
+title: Using Multiple Sources in Schemathief
 tags: [cli-usage]
 ---
-$TemplateNamePascalCase$ supports multiple data sources directly from the console, allowing you to build complex models by defining each source as a distinct part.
+Schemathief supports multiple data sources directly from the console, allowing you to build complex models by defining each source as a distinct part.
 Each source is specified using a key:value format, where each key becomes a unique child within the model structure, allowing you to reference data in a hierarchical way (e.g., model.key).

 ## Syntax